|

 Status: Fairly safe Labor

 Carrum was created in 1976, taking in the lower bayside suburbs between Frankston and Mentone.
 Subsequent redistrictings have pushed it further south and extended it inland, to take in growth areas such as Carrum Downs and Patterson Lakes.
-It has a mix of low income areas around Seaford and Carrum, along with affluent developments such as Patterson Lakes.
+Overall a fairly affluent area, it has a mix of low income areas around Seaford and Carrum, along with wealthy developments such as Patterson Lakes.

 Carrum was won for Labor in 1976 by Ian Cathie, who went on to be a minister in the Cain government.
 The Liberals won it in 1996, but lost it back to Labor in 1999.
 Jenny Lindell held the seat from 1999 to 2010, and was the first woman to be Speaker of the Legislative Assembly.
 She was defeated in 2010 by Donna Bauer, who also only held it for one term, before losing very narrowly to Labor in 2014.